serhii-samoilenko/hsa-homework-9/README.md

 | 1 - Each transaction commit        | 1200.0       | 1224.65      | 1438.2     | 1515.24       |
 | 2 - Once per second, log on commit | 1200.15      | 1500.67      | 1880.19    | 1893.28       |

+#### Conclusion

+As expected, the flush on each transaction commit showed the lowest performance.
+Other two options showed almost the same performance in my setup, but the second one (flush once per second, but log on commit) showed better performance in the second run.